Roads & Pathways

 Before resurfacing, the original surface may have become worn.
 The road starts to have a smooth appearance because the aggregates are polished by the action of the traffic over time.
 The new surfacing applied to the road is designed to restore the right amount of surface texture.
 The spray seal will settle within months of traffic as the aggregates bed into the bitumen.

-Council is required to refer to RRV’s Traffic Engineering Manual – Speed Zoning Guidelines that are used to set speed limits consistently and credibly across Victoria.
+We will refer to the Traffic Engineering Manual – VicRoads Speed Zoning Guidelines that sets speed limits consistently and credibly across Victoria.

 Speeds signs are referred to as Major Traffic Control Items.
 Each sign must be approved by Regional Roads Victoria (RRV) and when it is installed the Department of Justice must be notified.
 We cannot ‘just install’ a speed sign.